 Key Takeaways

-Critical for Web3 growth: wallet actions = user behavior
+Critical for Web3 growth: In Web3, wallet actions = user behavior, making onchain tracking essential.

 What is customer journey analytics?

-Customer journey analytics is the process of tracking and analyzing customer interactions across channels to optimize strategies and improve customer satisfaction.
+Customer journey analytics involves tracking and analyzing customer interactions across channels to optimize strategies and improve customer satisfaction.

-By uncovering insights into customer behaviors and interests, product and marketing teams can make data-driven decisions to enhance the overall customer experience.
+By uncovering patterns in customer behavior, interests, and needs, product and marketing teams can make data-driven decisions to enhance the overall experience.
+This process captures behavior across multiple channels, such as:

 Customer analytics capture data on customer behavior and interactions from multiple channels